Rocosoft PTZLive™ Visual Preset Control Panel

 PTZLive is a powerful preset management tool that gives you a bird's eye view visual representation of your cameras and their presets.
 It allows you to set a static or live video background from a live camera feed on the panel to show that camera's perspective view, and then drag and drop presets on that camera's view panel to show their locations.
 It removes the need to remember which preset goes where and lets you organize multiple camera's presets and recall with one click.

 PTZLive is often used as a way for technicians to simplify their environment.
 Volunteers and less skilled operators don't need to remember which cameras or presets they need to control - they can simply click on an image and go live with that camera's preset position.

 PTZLive can be overlayed on top of anything on the screen.
 Great for layering over TriCaster or vMix input screens and managing presets live.

-PTZLive is also a stand alone PTZ Camera Controller and includes everything you need to control your cameras, including support for multiple cameras (each with its own set of presets), USB joystick support, and a lot of other control features.
+PTZLive Mini is included in PTZJoy PRO and PTZJoy Studio, but is also available in it's full version PTZLive PRO as a stand alone PTZ Camera Controller and includes everything you need to control your cameras, including support for multiple cameras (each with its own set of presets), USB joystick support, Macro shortcuts, and a lot of other control features.

 - Bird's eye view of your camera's preset positions

 - Configure the PTZLive Panel for multiple cameras and it will store settings for each camera

 - Replaceable background image

 - Up to 32 drag-and-drop Preset buttons per camera

 - Up to 32 drag-and-drop Visualets™ - Visual Preset Tiles per camera with replaceable background images